geoschem/GCHP/docs/source/user-guide/compiling.rst

    The :literal:`.` argument is important.
 It is the path to your build directory which is :literal:`.` here.

 GCHP has no required build settings.
-You can find the complete list of GCHP's build settings `here <Build options for GCHP>`_.
+You can find the complete list of :ref:`GCHP's build settings here <gchp_build_options>`.
 The most frequently used build setting is :literal:`RUNDIR` which lets you specify one or more run directories to install GCHP to.
 Here, "install" refers to copying the compiled executable, and some supplemental files with build settings, to your run directories.